dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/display-of-asian-characters-with-the-imemode-property.md

 ---
 title: "Display of Asian Characters with the ImeMode Property"
-description: Learn how the System.Windows.Forms.Control.ImeMode property is used by forms and controls to force a mode for an IME used for writing Asian language scripts. ms.date: "03/30/2017"
+description: Learn how the Control's ImeMode property is used by forms and controls to force a mode for an IME used for writing Asian language scripts. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "Asian languages [Windows Forms], displaying with ImeMode"